 Find Private Investigator Jobs in the Newspaper

-Yes I said the Newspaper.
+Yes, I said the Newspaper.
 People continue to place help wanted ads in the Newspaper.
 I responded to several ads before I was hired as a private investigator.
-Of the several ads I responded to I had two phone interviews and one in person interview.
+Of the several ads I responded to I had two phone interviews and one in-person interview.
 I only had my military and loss prevention experience when applying for those positions.
 For one reason or another those employers were not interested in me at the time.
-The companies I was apply to were small and likely didn’t not care for the salary I told them I must make if I were hired.
+The companies I applied to were small and likely didn’t care for the salary I told them I must make if I were hired.
 I was only asking for $16.00 if I remember correctly and they probably felt like they could get someone for less money.
 I don’t blame them personally.
 I also believe everything happens for a reason.

 Hint: Make sure you build a quality resume on the career websites.
 Believe it or not, employers do check these services for applicants.
 I recently received an interview request from Home Depot for an investigator position.
 I passed this opportunity on to someone who needed it more than me but the point of the story is that companies actually check your resume.